 Pneumonia in the adult horse

-Pneumonia is an infection in the lungs that may be caused by bacteria, virus, fungus, and/or aspiration.
+Pneumonia is an infection in the lungs that may be caused by bacteria, virus, fungus and/or aspiration.

 Foals develop pneumonia more commonly than adult horses.
-They are more susceptible to bacterial infections and are at a higher risk for developing aspiration pneumonia, which can occur when food, saliva, or liquid is breathed into the lungs instead of being swallowed.
+They are more prone to bacterial infections and are at a higher risk for developing aspiration pneumonia, which can occur when food, saliva, or liquid is breathed into the lungs instead of being swallowed.

 - Check with your veterinarian if pre-existing conditions may make your horse vulnerable to pneumonia.
-Examples include Cushing’s disease, Equine Metabolic Syndrome, and Inflammatory Airway Disease.
+Examples include Cushing’s disease, Equine Metabolic Syndrome and Inflammatory Airway Disease.